 You can also dry herbs in an oven, but we find that you don't get the best results from oven-drying.

-Check out our article The Best Dehydrator For Fruit if you are interested in purchasing a dehydrator yourself.
-The tips in this article also applies to herbs and flowers in terms of choosing the best model.
+Check out our article The Best Dehydrator for fruit if you are interested in purchasing a dehydrator yourself (and you can compare the models in that article with the ones in our article, Best Dehydrators For Making Jerky).
+The tips in these articles also applies to herbs and flowers in terms of choosing the best model.

 Additionally, dehydrating your greenery is a great way to prepare them for use in a favorite recipe or as a decoration.
 Dried herbs tend to have more intense flavor than fresh herbs, just a fun fact for you!